Steve found shooting early.

-Steve came to sniper school already a Staff NCO with a tour as an instructor at BRC under his belt.
-Phil called it "a level of humility that was absolutely phenomenal."
-No bravado, no attitude about being the senior guy in the class.
+Phil, reflecting on Steve and his experience, called it "a level of humility that was absolutely phenomenal."
+No bravado, no attitude about being the senior guy in the room.
 Just a student focused on getting better.

-A California boy through and through, Steve's a hunter first and a firefighter by trade.
-Coyote hunting is his thing.
-He's not chasing competition podiums or match points.
-He'd rather be glassing a hillside at dawn than running a stage on the clock.
-That focus shows in how he teaches: patient, thorough, and practical.
+Coyotes are his thing.
+He's after them any chance he gets.
+He's not chasing competition podiums or match points; he'd rather be glassing a hillside at dawn than running a stage on the clock.

 Hunter's Perspective

 Steve teaches the way he hunts: slow down, read your conditions, and make the first round count.
 You won't burn through drills for speed.
-You'll build the wind-reading habits and positional shooting skills that actually matter when there's no second chance at the shot.
+You'll build the wind-reading habits and positional shooting skills that hold up in the field.

 EP 10: A New Approach to Precision Rifle Training - Phil discusses how Steve and the team came together to build The Cadre.